Mark Canha Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Cubs pitchers combine to give up the 10th-fewest home runs in baseball (145 total, 1.1 per game).
+- Cubs pitchers combine to surrender the eighth-fewest home runs in baseball (145 total, 1.1 per game).

+- Hendricks (5-7) gets the starting nod for the Cubs in his 19th start of the season.
+He's put together a 3.97 ERA in 104 1/3 innings pitched, with 68 strikeouts.

-- In his most recent time out on Thursday, the left-hander threw six innings against the Pittsburgh Pirates, giving up two earned runs while surrendering six hits.
+- His last time out was on Friday against the Pittsburgh Pirates, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.

+- The 33-year-old has put up a 3.97 ERA and 5.9 strikeouts per nine innings in 18 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.